openebs-archive/openebs-docs/docs/configurepools.md

 <h3><a class="anchor" aria-hidden="true" id="PoolResourceRequests-Policy"></a>PoolResourceRequests Policy</h3>

 This feature allow you to specify resource requests that need to be available before scheduling the containers.
-If not specified, the default is to use the limits from PoolResourceLimits or the default requests set in the cluster.
+If not specified, the default values are used.
 The `name` of SPC can be changed if you need.

 ```
 apiVersion: openebs.io/v1alpha1